Valve Slammed Over 'Horrendous' Steam School-Shooting Game - Slashdot

 Re: (Score:2)

+Of course it could be -- anything is theoretically possible -- but in practice, it never is, is it?

-The real problem is having an open discussion (Score:3)
+The real problem is having an open discussion (Score:5, Insightful)

 A better question is why the NRA is so vehemently opposed to gun laws.
 You don't see the Auto makers campaigning against driver's licenses and insurance.
 My guess is they're worried stronger laws would bite into impulse buys.
-A coworker the other day went to buy a pistol for target shooting and home defense and go excited and walked out with an AR-15 and sev
+A coworker the other day went to buy a pistol for target shooting and home defense and go excited and walked out with an AR-15 and several boxes of ammo.
+His wife was pissed.
+If he'd had 7 days to think it over he'd have cancelled the order and settled for the $400 pistol over the $1000 AR-15.

 Re: (Score:2)